Building the ports

 4. Install Android development kits

-Launch Android Sudio and on the welcome screen, press "More actions" and select "SDK Manager" from the dropdown menu.
+Launch Android Studio and on the welcome screen, press "More actions" and select "SDK Manager" from the drop-down menu.
 In the window that opens, tick "Show package details".

 Install exactly the development kits version, that are specified in the build config.
 Otherwise the build can fail.